iwantmyname/blog/src/2009/11/free-website-template-for-wedding-family-restaurant-hosting.md

 {{ template "youtube" "tkTGrOcFiz0" }}

-The introduction of Google Sites webpage templates is great news for iWantMyName customers because we already offer to link your domains through to free Google services.
+The introduction of Google Sites webpage templates is great news for iwantmyname customers because we already offer to link your domains through to free Google services.
 There are many templates available already, some examples from the directory are below.

 Build your family website - Template: